pnp/blog/content/post/spfx-solutions-as-spyware-part2/index.md

 1. **Trust but verify** - this article
 1. Microsoft Cybersecurity Reference Architecture (MCRA) - coming soon

-> This article originally appeared on https://dev.to/ site, [Trust but verify](https://dev.to/kkazala/trust-but-verify-2nck)
+> This article originally appeared on https://dev.to/ site: [Trust but verify](https://dev.to/kkazala/trust-but-verify-2nck)

 ## Full trust solutions in Zero Trust Architecture